 It was only $20 and it begged for new life.
 And boy, did I have the darndest time getting that thing to fit in the back of my suburban.
 Those gorgeous legs just didn’t want to fit!
 I even borrowed the owners drill to try to remove them, but no such doing.

-After flipping it this way and that, I finally got it to only stick out my hatch. whew!
+Finally, after flipping it this way and that, I got it to only stick out my hatch. whew!
 So with my 6 kids and table in tow, I headed home with this coffee table and…yes, I did get clothes. ahem.

 The coffee table had been worn pretty well on the top and the finish was flaking off.
 However, I saw oodles of potential in that gorgeous burled grain.
 Also, did I forget to mention those curvaceous claw foot Queen Anne legs?
 They simply looked like they needed to be the star of the show.